To the editor of THE EAGLE:

 George Washington University’s Graduate School of Education and Human Development (GSEHD), in collaboration with the Massachusetts Institute of Technology (MIT) Science and Engineering Program for Teachers and the affiliated Network of Educators in Science and Technology (NEST), hosted the GW-MIT STEM Policy Institute.
 The five-day program offered an opportunity for teachers from across the nation to truly become immersed in issues and innovations related to STEM education.
-The institute featured presentations by national experts, and visits to prestigious D.C. research and policy advocacy associations.

 Perhaps most importantly, the institute offered me the opportunity to discuss key issues in STEM education policy, learn to be an advocate in my community, and engaged with federal policy makers on Capitol Hill about advancing STEM education.
 I met with Rep. Richard Neal and Sen. Warren and had interesting discussions with both their staff aides about STEM topics.